 Long distance walking

-You should prepare well if undertaking a long distance walk such as the Mackay Great Walk and ensure you have:
+Prepare well if undertaking a long distance or overnight walk such as the Mackay Highlands Great Walk.
+Ensure you have:

 - drinking water